 All About CoMMUNITY Planning Groups

-The Centers for Disease Control and Prevention (CDC) and the Health Resources and Services Administration (HRSA) require jurisdictions who receive federal funding to engage in a collaborative planning process to develop local strategies to accelerate progress toward reaching the goals of the National HIV/AIDS Strategy.
+The Health Resources and Services Administration (HRSA) require jurisdictions who receive federal funding to engage in a collaborative planning process to develop local strategies to accelerate progress toward reaching the goals of the National HIV/AIDS Strategy.
 The ultimate goals are to prevent new HIV infections, increase access to care and improve health outcomes, and reduce HIV-related health disparities.
-UWMN partners with the HIV Prevention Community Planning Group (TCPG) and four regional RW Part B Community Planning Groups to assist in this process.
+UWMN partners with four regional RW Part B Community Planning Groups to assist in this process.

 What are community planning groups?

-Community planning groups are volunteer community planning groups that oversee the prioritization and allocation of Ryan White and CDC Prevention funding.
+Community planning groups consist of stakeholders, volunteers, and advocates who oversee planning, prioritization and allocation of Ryan White Part B funding.

 What do the community planning groups do?